-I want to thank my client The William Carter's Company for the opportunity to photograph their new stores in Newnan, Georgia, Cedar Falls, Iowa and Henderson, Nevada.
-Beautiful stores and wonderful people.
+I want to thank my client The William Carter's Company for the opportunity to photograph their new stores in Miami, Beach, Fla., Newnan, Georgia, Cedar Falls, Iowa, Henderson, Nevada, and their showroom in New York City, Beautiful stores and wonderful people.

 January 12, 2016